Documentation Index

 -score | {{ -score }} | Negation |

-Text component, in a SetState action, or in a prop like Progress(value=...).
+Arithmetic expressions can appear anywhere a value is expected — in a Text component, in a SetState action, or in a prop like Progress(value=...).
 The renderer evaluates them against current state each time a referenced key changes.

 String Concatenation

-The+ operator does double duty: if either operand is a string, it concatenates instead of adding.
+The + operator does double duty: if either operand is a string, it concatenates instead of adding.
 But in Python, f-strings are almost always the better choice for mixing reactive values with literal text.
 Each Rx reference inside an f-string becomes a separate {{ }} interpolation in the output:

 In the protocol, you can also concatenate with + inside a single expression: {{ 'Hello, ' + first + ' ' + last + '!' }}.
 F-strings are almost always cleaner.